sybrenjansen/mpire/docs/usage/worker_pool.rst

 By using a ``multiprocessing.Array``, ``multiprocessing.Value``, or another object with ``multiprocessing.Manager`` you could even store results in the same object from multiple processes.
 However, be aware of the possible locking behavior that comes with it.
-However, in some cases you can safely disable locking, as is shown here:
+In some cases you can safely disable locking, as is shown here:

 .. code-block:: python

     from multiprocessing import Array

-    def square_with_index(shared_objects, idx, x):
-        # Even though the shared objects is a single container, we 'unpack' it
-        # (only to be consistent with the function below)
-        results_container = shared_objects

-        # Square
-        results_container[idx] = x * x

     def square_add_and_modulo_with_index(shared_objects, idx, x):
         # Unpack results containers